HOW DOES IT WORK ?

 MOTIVATING STUDENTS TO FACILITATE THEIR SUCCESS

 Recent studies clearly show that the use of ICTs in the learning of writing greatly enhances the students’ feeling of success.
-Thierry Karsenti, holder of Canada’s Research Chair on ICTs in Education, says that “96% of the 835 students who participated in our study see themselves as better writers when they use a computer to write.”
+Canada’s Research Chair on ICTs in Education says that “96% of the 835 students who participated in our study see themselves as better writers when they use a computer to write.”.
 Following this research, the authors give a certain number of recommendations to schools, including:

 - To increase the number of activities in which students write on a computer;